DanRich123/AlpineEM/examples/README.md

 # Examples

 These examples are chosen to validate the FDTD+SPICE solver and its features, and/or demonstrate how to model various scenarios of interest.
+Each folder within the examples folder is considered self-contained.

 Current examples include: